 We estimate four baseline models for each of export performance, new-to-market innovation performance, new-to-firm innovation performance, and productivity; these form our main dependent variables.
 The survey asks respondents to estimate the proportion of their current turnover accounted for by exports and sales from various types of innovations.
 Export performance is measured as the logarithm of the business's total estimated value of exports as a share of its total turnover at the end of the survey period.
 New-to market innovation performance is measured as the logarithm of the share of the business's current turnover from sales of goods and services (at the time of the survey) that are new to the market during the preceding three years.
 New to the firm innovation performance is similarly defined, this time referring to the share of current turnover from sales of goods and services new to the business during the preceding three years.
 We define productivity in terms of labour productivity, measured as the logarithm of the business's total turnover at the end of the survey period divided by the number of employees during the same period.
-On average, export sales represent around 6.4% to 7.2% of turnover depending on the estimation sample3.
+The survey questions used to construct our dependent variables are presented in Table A1 of Appendix A. On average, export sales represent around 6.4% to 7.2% of turnover depending on the estimation sample.
 Average NTM innovation sales is around 1.5% to 1.8% of turnover, while average NTF innovation sales range from 2.5% to 3% of turnover.
-Average productivity (turnover per employee) is around £30,000 (Table 1 of the Appendix A)
+Average productivity (turnover per employee) is around £30,000 (Table A2 of the Appendix A)

-2 The background and motivation for the innovation survey can be found in the Organisation for Economic Co-operation and Development's (OECD) Oslo manual (OECD 2005), along with a description of the type of questions and definitions used.
+&lt;sup>2 The background and motivation for the innovation survey can be found in the Organisation for Economic Co-operation and Development's (OECD) Oslo manual (OECD 2005), along with a description of the type of questions and definitions used.